peter1505/DustCare/README.md

-Why = due to the airpolution, it is important to protect our lungs.
+Why = I belieeve we can make better and safer place if we utilize our technology and science with appropriate manner.
+It is important to care our health.
+Due to the airpolution, it is important to protect our lungs.

-How = building system including air polution status checker, alaram, mask, and dispenser.
+How =  building system including air polution status checker, alaram, mask, and dispenser could be way of protecting our lungs.

 What = Dispenser for first to aid the forgetting these days people.